Website assets include all of the individual items that make up a site: images, text,

 Inspect mock web pages for problems with images, filenames, resolution and optimisation for different devices.

-Exam Practice – Website Assets
+Exam Practice – Website Assets (AI Marker)

 Q1.
 State one type of asset that could be used on a school website.
 (1 mark)